izKonrad/ETH-AVAX-ASSESSMENT-3/README.md

-# ETH+AVAX Assessment 3 Types of FUnctions
+# ETH+AVAX Assessment 3 Types of Functions
 ## Overview
 This is a project with a smart contract that create, destroys, and transfers token.
 The smart contract allows to name your own token and also set a smbol for it.
 The functions are the following:1.
 The contract owner should be able to mint tokens to a provided address.
 2.Any user should be able to burn and transfer tokens.